ishanpm/pulse-ca/examples.md

 ### metalife.mc, (_10x10, _glider)
 Programmable metacells!
 These tiny metacells have an area of 44*44, and a period of 412.
 Also comes with a blank 10x10 board and a board with a glider on it.

+More information is in the file's info section (hotkey Ctrl+I on Golly for Windows).

 ### computer.mc
 Some unfinished components for a microprocessor.
 It uses pulse trains (series of a fixed number of pulses timed at 6 ticks) and pairs (a 0 and 1 wire with no strict timing) for communication.
 Here's a description of each:
 - Lower left: Miscellaneous components for pulse train and pair conversion.
 The loop is juggling two values and inverting them on each repetition.
 The left part is a pulse train to pair converter, the right part is a pulse pair to train converter, and in the middle is a 4-bit shift register.